-Because some qualitative staff are lower earners, may result in many individuals being wrongly identified as MRTs.
+Because the threshold is based on lowest total remuneration of that group and the group can include some more junior qualitative staff, may result in many individuals being wrongly considered as material risk takers.

-Carve out those only caught because they are voting members of committees referred to in Articles 5(7) and 5(9).
+Carve out from the group those only caught because they are voting members of committees referred to in Articles 5(7) and 5(9).